-On the seventh of of April, we Rwandans, joined by the international community, commemorated the day on which darkness descended on our beautiful Land of a Thousand Hills.
+On the seventh of April, we Rwandans, joined by the international community, commemorate the day on which darkness descended on our beautiful Land of a Thousand Hills.

 After the Holocaust, the world was shocked by the degree of evil that was manifested and the international community in unison resounded that Never Again should such thing happen anywhere in the world.
 However, as history will show, genocides took place in Rwanda, in Bosnia and in a few other places.
 Extremism and terrorism, which are hinged on religious intolerance, present a very big threat of genocide and therefore the world must take caution not to let this go unwatched.

 Today, the world celebrates our progress in Rwanda.
 Twenty-one years after the 1994 Genocide against the Tutsi, Rwanda is on a steady road to progress.
 Our economy is many more folds better than it was 21 years ago, our nation is more politically stable, our country is reputed as the cleanest in Africa.
 I would like to focus on a few things which I feel are responsible for this progress;

 “Ndi Umunyarwanda” is a policy which is literally translated as “I am Rwandan” and through this, our government and people are promoting oneness of the Rwandan people.
 We fully understand and appreciate that those that sowed the seeds of genocide banked on our ethnic differences—and therefore as a policy, Rwandans have decided not to front ethnic differences.

 As a result, we do not refer to ourselves as Hutu, Tutsi, or Batwa, but rather Rwandan.
 We as a people believe than by teaching ourselves, and our children, and the children after them not to look and judge people by their ethnicity, height, or shape of nose, then we are bound to form a just society.